spraakbanken/sb-api-doc/README.md

-# API documentation at Språkbanken
+# API Documentation at Språkbanken

 The goal of this project is to standardise the documentation of REST APIs at Språkbanken.